OfficeDev/Office-Add-in-samples/Samples/office-add-in-save-custom-settings/README.md

     The http-server will run and host the current folder's files on localhost:3000.

-Now that your localhost web server is running, you can sideload the **manifest-localhost.xml** file provided in the office-add-in-save-custom-settings folder.
+Now that your localhost web server is running, sideload the **manifest-localhost.xml** file provided in the office-add-in-save-custom-settings folder.
 Using the **manifest-localhost.xml** file, follow the steps in [Run the sample](#run-the-sample) to sideload and run the add-in.

 ## Use the sample in your own project

 To reuse the code from this sample you'll want to look at the specific functions that save or get settings in the **taskpane.js** file.
 For example, the **saveToPropertyBag** and **getFromPropertyBag** files work with the Office settings object to access settings in the property bag.
-Decide on which storage method you want to use.
+Decide which storage method you want to use.
 Then copy the corresponding methods for that storage method to your own project.
-The methods are self-contained and can be call directly from your code.
+The methods are self-contained and can be called directly from your code.

-If you are using the property bag, and also want to save the settings into the Excel, Word, or PowerPoint document, you will need to include the following code.
+If you're using the property bag and also want to save the settings into the Excel, Word, or PowerPoint document, you'll need to include the following code.
 Modify the error handling function as needed for your own project.

 ```javascript
 Office.context.document.settings.saveAsync(function (asyncResult) {